AetherProjectGames/Friends/README.md

 To verify everything is working as intended type ingame /friends version.
 You should be prompted with two separate messages telling you the version of FriendsRELOADED aswell as the Version of the Friends-BungeeAddon

+Keep in mind that you need all permissions on BungeeCord, it does not matter if you are op or have the perms on spigot!